Nice skyline, huh?

 Abner Doubleday was a real person.
 And if you were going to make something up, he was a great choice.
 He was a graduate of the U.S. Military Academy at West Point, New York -- 146 miles southeast of Cooperstown.
 He served in the Mexican-American War.
-He was second-in-command at Fort Sumter, South Carolina, when it was attacked on April 12, 1861, and ordered the 1st Union shot in retaliation.
-Thus, he was there for the beginning of an epic story chronicled by documentarian Ken Burns...
+He was second-in-command at Fort Sumter, South Carolina, when it was attacked on April 12, 1861, and he ordered the 1st Union shot in retaliation.
+Thus, he was there for the beginning of an epic story that would later chronicled by documentarian Ken Burns...
 The Civil War.

 Abner Doubleday, an American hero,

-and baseball was not among the reasons why
+and baseball was not among the reasons why.

 On multiple levels, Abner Doubleday was a genuine American hero.
 And he was a New Jerseyan the last few years of his life, living in Mendham, Morris County -- also the hometown of Governor Chris Christie and Game of Thrones actor Peter Dinklage -- although he is rightly buried at Arlington National Cemetery, not far from an actual sports legend, Joe Louis.

 Note that the plaque on his tombstone